alexalexyang/supermeowkat/README.md

 It has three main features: pages, modes (for art), and a blog.

+The site is [live](https://supermeowkat.notathoughtexperiment.me).
+However, not all paths have been enabled.
+You can see a sample blog and sample blogposts by manually going to /blog.
+Artwork pages are not ready.

 # Pages

 To make a page, create a markdown file in src/pages.
 The filename minus the extension will automatically be added to the navigation bar.